How Much Protein Do I Need?

-A lot of people are hitting the gym to start of the New Year on a quest for fitness.
+A lot of people are hitting the gym on a quest for fitness.
 One question many people have when they first start working out is how much protein do I need?
 Don’t feel bad for asking because a lot of experienced weight lifters and athletes have the same question.
 Well unfortunately if you search the web you are going to get a lot of answers, and the sheer amount of information will make your head spin.
 I am going to try to make it easy for you.

 Here is how I go about getting that 150 grams.

 I have a shake first thing in the morning.
 My shake is 50 grams of protein.
 Right before bed I also do 1-2 scoops of low carb whey.
 That is another 50 grams.
 So I have 100 grams of protein most days without thinking.
 I also try to eat 5 times a day, that’s two meals already.
 So I have 3 meals to get 50 or so grams of protein.
 That’s pretty easy.
 One of my snacks/meals I’ll eat Greek yogurt and that’s a good serving of protein there.

 So I am hitting all my needs with little thought.
 It also makes it easy to modify my intake if I’m going for strength and muscle gains, or looking to slim down- just by upping or reducing my portion size.
 If I’m looking to lose weight I can only do one scoop of protein at night, or divide my morning shake in half and divide it over two meals.
 If I am looking to add weight, I could put a little olive oil in that shake for more calories or up my serving size in one of my 3 real food meals.